 About Andy

-I am a senior lecturer at Birmingham City University.
+I am an Associate Professor and lead the Centre for Internal Audit, Governance and Risk Management at Birmingham City University, in the faculty of Business, Law and Social Sciences.
 Prior to this, I worked for fifteen years in many roles within two large organisations.
 This exposed me to a wide variety of different computer platforms and operating systems and different levels of responsibility.

 I was responsible for the payroll and human resource system for over twelve thousand employees, and led the ‘y2k’ project to ensure that this system was upgraded for the new millennium.
 This brought my first exposure to the PRINCE2 project management methodology, and my subsequent training as a PRINCE2 Practitioner.
-I have run a number of short external courses on the PRINCE2 methodology, and renewed my Practitioner certificate in 2007.
-I am also an Apple Certified Support Professional (OS 10.5).
+I have run a number of short external courses on the PRINCE2 methodology.

-I am an associate lecturer with the Open University.
-This relationship has continued, and though taking a one year leave of absence in 2009, I am still involved in a number of initiatives within the region.
-I am still a student of the Open University, and have hopefully just gained a BA qualification to go with my BSc, and MA in Education.
+For many years I was an associate lecturer with the Open University.
+This relationship has continued since 2000, and have tutored on a number of Technology courses.
+I continued to be a student of the Open University, and have also gained a BA qualification to go with my BSc hons, and MA in Education.
+I also gained a Certificate in Comtemporary Science in 2009, studying a number of short, but relevant science courses.

 The MA in Education stemmed from the Postgraduate Certificate in Education recognised by the HE Academy as appropriate for Fellowship membership of their organisation.
 My dissertation focused on the use of Project Management within education.

-I have taught on the full range of HND, undergraduate and postgraduate courses within the department of computing.
+Before moving to the Business School in 2010, I have taught on the full range of HND, undergraduate and postgraduate courses within the department of computing.
 Whilst covering many areas, my particular interest is that of Business Computing, Information in Organisations, Soft Systems Analysis, Project Management and Professional Development.
-I teach on the new BSc Business Information Technology and BSc Computer Science.
 I have also represented my university abroad, in partnership visits to Hong Kong and Singapore.

-I am also the external examiner for the ITMB programme and Foundation Degree in BIT at Greenwich University.
+I am also the external programme examiner for the ITMB programme at the University of Hertfordshire, having held a similar position at the University of Greenwich for five years.

 Outside work, you’ll find me in front of one of my Apple computers, writing or reading, and maybe, just maybe watching Family Guy or the Simpsons.
-Rarely I’ll be polishing my cherished MINI.
+Rarely I’ll be polishing my cherished MINI Countryman.

 6 comments so far